alexdsbreslav/python_for_uxr/step1_download_tools/README.md

 6. Close JupyterLab and open it back up again.
 When you do, you should see the new environment in the Launcher.

 ## Step 1 :white_check_mark: :clap:
 Now you have all of the tools that you need and you've done all of the necessary set-up to start coding!
 You have the power of Python and JupyterLab on your computer, now let's start learning how to code!
-[Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step2_learn_python_basics#step-2-learn-python-basics) to move on to Step 2: Lean Python Basics.
+[Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step2_learn_python_basics#step-2-learn-python-basics) to see the step 2 instructions online.
+You can also open up the instructions on your computer by navigating to the `step2_learning_python_basics` folder and opening the `offline_README.pdf`.